Northeast Ohio Regional Library System

 Cybersecurity Best Practices: Understanding the Fundamentals

 The presentation will discuss the current threat landscape and trends we are seeing.
 Some foundational steps to take to protect their networks and educate users.
-I will also talk about a few services CISA offers that may be beneficial to help increase security and awareness.
+I will also talk about a few services Ohio Cyber Reserve offers that may be beneficial to help increase security and awareness.

 Presenter: